-To the casual observer, the emerging Asia region has witnessed a powerful return to investor favour over the past three years1.
+To the casual observer, the emerging Asia region has witnessed a powerful return to investor favour over the past three years.
 However, beneath the surface of the broad market’s strong overall return of 33% over this period are some significant performance disparities – most notably across the capitalisation spectrum, according to Jonathan Pines, Asia Ex-Japan Portfolio Manager at Hermes Investment Management.
-The ten largest stocks in the region have seen an 88% share price spike2, far exceeding the 16% rise for mid-caps and 11% rise for small caps.
+The ten largest stocks in the region have seen an 88% share price spike, far exceeding the 16% rise for mid-caps and 11% rise for small caps.

-While the sharp rise of some mega-cap stocks, such as tech companies, is justified by fundamentals – the broader outperformance of this segment of stocks, and even more particularly the underperformance of the mid cap segment, has been powered in part by a substantial net flow of passive investment into the region.
+While the sharp rise of some mega-cap stocks, such as Alibaba, is justified by fundamentals – the broader outperformance of this segment of stocks, and even more particularly the underperformance of the mid cap segment, has been powered in part by a substantial net flow of passive investment into the region.
 While active managers need to sell across the market cap spectrum to meet redemption requests, the passive manager finds that she only needs to buy the larger cap names to efficiently achieve an acceptable degree of index replication.
 This is particularly the case for those Asian stocks that also form part of broader global indices.

 Although the impact of passive investment has challenged active investors in Asian equities recently, it also offers opportunities.
 While passive flows can influence markets in the short term, they cannot do so in the long term.
 Ultimately, price discovery relies on active managers who will eventually buy what is cheap and sell what is expensive.
 To quote value investing luminary Benjamin Graham, “in the short run, the market is a voting machine but in the long run it is a weighing machine”.
 The active to passive flows are certainly now strongly favouring the larger cap stocks that dominate the benchmark.
 In the end, the intrinsic value of the company behind each stock must determine its price.